 Don't use petroleum products.
 If the plastic is badly scratched, the process to remove the deep scratches is VERY laborious, using coarse and then finer products.

 Sticky labels are often a big PIA!
 Removal of sticky emblems is usually best done with slight heat from a hair dryer or other concentrated heat source (be careful!), and peeling the labels off very slowly as you apply the heat to the edge (not too close!) you are GENTLY pulling on.
 Residues and label tearing are minimized by doing it that way ....but any residues that are left are tricky to remove without injuring the plastic windshield.
 I usually use methanol on a rag, and only briefly.
 Many commercial residue cleaners will damage plastic windshields.
 Be very cautious!
-After peeling off the label using carefully applied heat, then I recommend you try a petroleum product, WD40, to clean up the residue.
+After peeling off the label using carefully applied heat, I recommend you first try a petroleum product, WD40, to clean up the residue.
 If that is not working, you will need to try more aggressive things, starting with the mildest, perhaps methanol, followed by Naptha (lighter fluid), a product like Goof-Off; and, only if fully frustrated should you try such as MEK or acetone.
 Windshields are made of various plastics, and sometimes you can get away, briefly, using MEK or acetone, without damaging the surface.
 Other plastics may be dissolved!

 The old motorcyclist's standby for windshields, to fill-in exceptionally fine scratches & to leave a bit of protection on the surface, is using Johnson's Pledge (plain version).
 It works OK for this for quite fine scratches, but is not necessarily safe for all plastics, & for sure is only for the finest scratches.
 It does not remove scratches.
 Some plastics will be damaged by long term use of such as Rain-X; so be cautious.